How to Choose a Developmental Editor Without Wasting Money on Vague Feedback

 The usual order is developmental editing first, followed by line editing, copyediting, and proofreading.
 There is little point polishing sentences if whole chapters may still need cutting, moving, expanding, or rethinking.

-Copyediting checks for technical accuracy and consistency, including grammar, spelling, punctuation, and usage.
+Copyediting checks technical accuracy and consistency, including grammar, spelling, punctuation, and usage.
 Proofreading is usually the final check before publication, catching remaining surface errors after the main editing work is complete.

 Look for real editorial judgement, not generic feedback